Meet the First Lady

 At every opportunity, Ann takes time to thank military children and families for the great sacrifices they make for the state and all Floridians.
 She has opened the Florida Governor’s Mansion for children to visit throughout the school year, and often will greet tours to share her personal stories of the home.
 Ann loves to showcase the beauty and history of the Mansion and invites all Floridians to visit the people’s house in Tallahassee.

 Throughout their lives, Ann and Gov. Scott have been committed to their community locally and around the world.
-They support the Salvation Army, United Way, Naples Zoo, Conservancy of Southwest Florida, and World Vision, where the Scott family worked to create a primary health care system in Bunyala, Kenya.
+They support the Salvation Army, United Way, Naples Zoo, Children’s Museum of Naples, and World Vision, where the Scott family worked to create a primary health care system in Bunyala, Kenya.
 Together, they fund an entrepreneur contest at George Washington University where their daughter received her business degree.
 Ann also has donated her time to Liberty Youth Ranch, a home for abandoned, abused, neglected and orphaned children in Collier County.

 Follow First Lady Ann Scott on Twitter and Facebook -